Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 Roll a contested (Int. + Lore).
 If the target fails, they suffer from being distracted, consumed by trying to solve the puzzle.
-They lose (3) dice from any awareness rolls, and must make a (Int + Lore) each round until the beat the Solar’s roll to take an action.
+They lose (3) dice from any awareness rolls, and must make a (Int + Lore) roll each round until the beat the Solar’s roll to take an action.
 In combat, they may only make one action per round.

 Only one character may be subjected to this per Scene.